 Simple as that.
 The first option takes you out the room and triggers the Win condition and the second leaves you in the room and triggers the Lose condition.
 The uppercase bits and the :: are important.
-All tabs, leading spaces, blank lines and comments are ignored.
+All tabs, leading spaces, blank lines and comments (starting with an #) are ignored.

 TEXT::You are in a room with a big treasure chest.
 TEXT::The key looks like it might unlock the chest CONDITION::hasKey=True OPTION::Open door|1 OPTION::Unlock chest|2 CONDITION::hasKey=True

 There are also Links, Pre and Post expressions.

 For more details see the AdvGa Commands page.

 Finally there is a file called Character.txt that contains a few variables that can be used to describe yourself.
 If desired, these can be referenced in the games to make you the star of them.
 Make it a bit more immersive.